Orange Order: Protestantism

 The basis of the modern Orange Order is the promotion and propagation of "biblical Protestantism" and the principles of the Reformation.
 As such the Order only accepts those who confess a belief in a Protestant religion.
-As well as Catholics, non-creedal and non-Trinitarian Christians are also banned.
-This includes members of the Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah's Witnesses, Unitarians, Eastern Orthodoxy and Quakers.
+Catholics and Orthodox Christians, non-creedal and non-Trinitarian Christians, atheist and members of non-Christian religions are banned.
+This includes members of the Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah's Witnesses, Unitarians, and Quakers.

 Previous rules specifically forbade Roman Catholics and their close relatives from joining but the current rules use the wording "non-reformed faith" instead.
-Converts to Protestantism can join by appealing to Grand Lodge.
+Converts to Protestantism can join by appealing to the Grand Lodge.

 Masonic influences

 James Wilson and James Sloan, who issued the warrants for the first Lodges of the Orange Order along with 'Diamond' Dan Winter, were Freemasons, and in the 19th century many Irish Republicans regarded the Orange Order as a front group established by Unionist Masons as a more violent and jingoist vehicle for the promotion of Unionism.
 Some anti-Masonic evangelical Christian groups have claimed that the Orange Order is still influenced by freemasonry.
 Many Masonic traditions survive, such as the organisation of the Order into lodges.
 The Order has a similar system of degrees through which new members advance.
 These degrees are interactive plays with references to the Bible.
 There is particular concern over the ritualism of higher degrees such as the Royal Arch Purple and the Royal Black Institutions.